KaifullaKazim/Netflix_Clone/README.md

-Netflix Clone Website
+`Netflix Clone Website

-Desktop Website of Netflix..
+Desktop Website of Netflix...

 Website link:- https://netflix-clone-tau-eight-37.vercel.app/
+`
 If the browser is preventing not to open the website please follow the below steps